KTH/devops-course/contributions/demo/README.md

 The deadline for the demo is the Michelin Devops Demo Day: the demo must be ready for May 5 2020, 9h00 Stockholm time.

+Annoucement: due to COVID-19, the Michelin Devops Demo Day will likely not take place, the grading criteria will be updated.

 ## The concept

 Students prepare top-notch demonstrations.
 The demonstrations are really DevOps (typically involve mutliple virtual machines, likely deployed in the cloud).
 A demonstration is scripted and lasts 3-5 minutes.
 Students come with a monitor (or a laptop in best-effort mode).
 Students are required to prepare a screencast of the demo (in case of problems, such as demo effect, persons who cannot attend to all demos, etc).